vishwasprabhu/Collaborative_filtering/README.md

 `Y = U*V`

 where Y is the utility matrix.
 U and V are the trained user and item embedding respectively.
-Here is a small representation of how its looks.

 As this is a binary classification problem, we use binary cross-entropy to compute the loss.